Periodic and aperiodic dynamics of flat bands in diamond-octagon lattice: The model and the dynamical protocol

 \section{The model and the dynamical protocol}

-We consider a two dimnesional diamond lattice model where four atomic sites are at the four vortices of the unit cell.
+We consider a two dimensional diamond lattice model where four atomic sites are at the four vortices of the unit cell.
 The basic unit cells, comprising the diamond-shaped loop, are repeated periodically in $x$ and $y$ directions to obtain the whole lattice structure.
 We consider a uniform magnetic flux perpendicular to the plane of lattice piercing through the diamond plaquette (i.e., intra-cell flux); this introduces an Aharonov-Bohm phase to the hopping parameter when an electron hops along the boundary of a diamond loop.
 We note that there is no inter-cell flux involved.
+The lattice structure is depicted in Fig.~\ref{fig:lattice}.
 The tight-binding Hamiltonian of this model in Wannier basis can be written as,